Opening Access to Scenario Planning Tools

 About the Authors

-Jason Lally is the director of the Decision Lab at PlaceMatters, a nonprofit organization based in Denver, Colorado.
+Jason Lally is the director of the Decision Lab at PlaceMatters, a nonprofit organization based in Denver, Colorado, that works with communities and regions to bring more information to planning and sustainability decision making.